MicrosoftDocs/visualstudio-docs/docs/ide/codespaces/supported-features-codespaces.md

 Not yet available:

-* IntelliSense* - some of the autocompletion/member list filters are unavailable.
+* IntelliSense* - Some of the autocompletion/member list filters are unavailable.
 Completion for unimported types and intellisense in watch window not yet available.
 * Code navigation* - Most commands supported, specifically Go To Base and Find in files with path specification not yet supported.
-* Quick Info* - colorization in quick info is not supported.
+* Quick Info* - Colorization in quick info is not supported.
 * HTML, CSS, Razor editors* - Diagnostics, intellisense completion, quick info, smart indent.
 Currently no support for semantic colorization, navigation commands, etc.
 * JavaScript editor* - Script blocks (for example, JavaScript content in HTML and CSHTML files) and semantic highlighting are not yet supported.
 Known issues with lightbulb features and linting.
 * CodeLens